Polysubstance abuse, including the mixing of Xanax and cocaine, is a growing issue with severe health risks.

 Cardiovascular Issues

-Combining Xanax and cocaine can cause severe cardiovascular problems.
-Cocaine increases heart rate and blood pressure, while Xanax reduces them, leading to dangerous arrhythmias and potential heart attacks.
+Combining Xanax and cocaine can lead to severe cardiovascular complications.
+While cocaine raises heart rate and blood pressure, Xanax lowers them, resulting in dangerous arrhythmias and potential heart attacks.

 High Risk Of Overdose

-The combination of these drugs, such as mixing cocaine and Xanax, can mask overdose symptoms, making it harder to detect an overdose until it’s too late.
-Cocaine’s stimulating effects can conceal Xanax-induced respiratory depression, increasing the risk of fatal outcomes.
+Mixing substances like cocaine and Xanax can obscure overdose symptoms, making it harder to recognize an overdose until it’s too late.
+Cocaine’s stimulating effects can mask Xanax-induced respiratory depression, drastically raising the risk of fatal outcomes.

 Psychological Effects